DigitalNaut/gridle-figma-plugin/README.md

 This plugin allows you to create a grid pattern of squares and circles in Figma.
 It's great for pixelated art and background details.

+## Features

+- Generate a grid of shapes supported by Figma with a single click.
+This includes squares, circles, polygons and stars.
+- Fine control of the size of the grid and the number of the elements per axis.
+- Vary the properties of each element including its color based on a color palette, its opacity, and corner radius.
+- Create gradients by modulating the opacity of the elements based on their position.

 ## Installation

 For now the only way to install this plugin is to clone this repository and run `yarn build` in the root directory.
 Then you can open Figma and go to `Plugins > Development > New Plugin...` and choose the `manifest.json` file in the `build` directory.